 What is Type 2 Diabetes Prevention Week?

 Type 2 Diabetes Prevention Week is a joint initiative between us, Public Health England and NHS England.
-This year’s campaign focuses on raising awareness of the risk factors that contribute to developing type 2 diabetes, and the steps people can take to reduce this risk.
+The campaign focuses on raising awareness of the risk factors that contribute to developing type 2 diabetes, and the steps people can take to reduce this risk.

-The new data shows a stark increase in the number of people living with a diabetes diagnosis in the UK; an increase of more than 150,000 from last year.
+Diabetes prevalence 2021 data shows a stark increase in the number of people living with a diabetes diagnosis in the UK; an increase of more than 150,000 from 2020.
 We estimate that there are also more than 13.6 million people at increased risk of type 2 diabetes in the UK.
-At this rate we predict that the number of people with diabetes, including the undiagnosed population, is expected to rise to 5.5 million by 2030.
+At this rate, we predict that the number of people with diabetes, including the undiagnosed population, is expected to rise to 5.5 million by 2030.

 Type 2 diabetes risk factors

 Type 2 diabetes is a complex condition with multiple risk factors.
 There are things outside an individual’s control that contribute to their risk, such as age, family history and ethnicity.
 People of African-Caribbean, Black African or South Asian descent are two to four times more likely to develop type 2 diabetes than those from a White background.

 However, our society, and our environment, both also outside the control of the individual, can also impact on the risk of developing type 2 diabetes.
 In a society that makes it more difficult to lead healthy lives, it is more likely that more people will be living with overweight or obesity.